mikegpl/hyperflow-k8s-deployment/README.md

 ### Setting up the cluster the Helm way

 Firstly, make sure your k8s context and namespaces point to right cluster.
-Then, setup the helm on your cluster using `helm init --history-max 50`.

 There are several details you should know before installing Hyperflow on your cluster: